begin-theadventure/fl-studio-integrator-linux/README.md

 Integrate FL Studio with your Linux system.

 #### So what does it do?
-It doesn't take care of installing FL Studio, but of integrating it with the system:
+It doesn't take care of installing FL Studio, but integrating it with the system:

 - Provides(/Installs) a shell script that runs the `.exe` with Wine and a `.desktop` application shortcut (/and an icon);